bexxmodd/vizex/README.md

 After installing run the program with a single command `vizex` in your terminal.
 This will graphically display disk space and usage:

-Change the graph type from horizontal bars or to the vertical bars or to the *pie charts (in works).
 ```
 vizex
 ```